jason-norris/cot-reporter/docs/README.md

 ## Installation

-Use the archive to install COT Reporter in your preferred directory.
-Once extracted, complete the following steps to obtain reports and populate workbook.
+Download as archive or clone COT Reporter in your preferred directory.
+Once extracted, complete the following steps to obtain reports and populate workbook:

 1. Update [**config.ini**](/src/config.ini) with the installation path.
 Example: